bespoke-silicon-group/bsg_manycore/README.md

 Without any custom circuits, a 16nm prototype chip with 16x31 tiles on a 4.5x3.4 mm^2 die space achieves **812,350** aggregated [CoreMark](https://www.eembc.org/coremark/) score, a world record.
-Many improvements have been made since this previous version, and we have had a 2048 core chip (also with 8 Linux-Capable BlackParrot cores) running in our lab, breaking many RISC-V world records.
+Many improvements have been made since this previous version, and we have had a 12nm 99mm^2  2,048 core chip (also with 8 Linux-Capable BlackParrot cores) running in our lab, breaking many RISC-V world records.
+This is detailed in our TVLSI 2026 paper.

 # Documentation